COOKING WINTER SQUASH

 Directions

-Prepare the kabocha by cutting it into long wedges, retaining the skin (when cooked, kabocha skin is eminently edible), and cutting each wedge into 5-6 pieces of equal size.
+Prepare the kabocha by cutting it into long wedges, retaining the skin, and cutting each wedge into 5-6 pieces of equal size.
 Lay the pieces, skin side down, in a saucepan that will accommodate all of them in 1 layer snuggly.